Lady Macduff

 Run away, I beg you!

-Quote Analysis: The son's dying words, addressed to his mother as he is stabbed by the First Murderer.
-The line completes the dramatic arc the Mother-and-Child scene has been constructing.
+Quote Analysis: The son’s dying words, addressed to his mother as he is stabbed by the First Murderer.
+The line completes the dramatic arc the mother-and-child scene has been constructing.
 The witty, resilient boy whose voice the audience has heard in fifty lines of banter has been silenced, and his final act is to urge his mother to flee – the protective instinct his absent father had failed to display, performed by a child in the moment of his own death.
-Janet Adelman's 1992 reading observes that the play, by killing the son, removes from the moral universe the figure whose existence had carried the strongest evidence of Macduff's earlier domestic register.

 Key Takeaways